vsundramurthy/stress-css-widget/README.md

 Installation
 ----------
 This widget has JQuery dependency.
-Simply copy the below script tag and put it anywhere on you page, the ‘Stress CSS Widget’ will appear on the right side of your page.
-Widget also comes with options to customize widget look & feel and positions.
+Simply copy the below script tag and put it anywhere on you page, The Stress CSS Widget will appear on the right side of your page.
+This widget also comes with options to customize widget look & feel and positions.

 ```javascript